android/architecture-samples/README.md

 ## Explore the samples

 Each sample app is hosted in it’s own repository branch.
-For more information, review each project's respective README file.
+For more information, review each project's respective `README.md` file.

 ### Stable samples
 | Project | Description |